girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Introduction to Unsupervised Learning/README.md

 Dendrogram

-#Agglomerative clustering
+# Agglomerative clustering

 >This type of K-means clustering starts with a fixed number of clusters.
 It allocates all data into the exact number of clusters.
 This clustering method does not require the number of clusters K as an input.
 Agglomeration process starts by forming each data as a single cluster.

 >This method uses some distance measure, reduces the number of clusters (one in each iteration) by merging process.
 Lastly, we have one big cluster that contains all the objects.

-#Dendrogram
+# Dendrogram
 >In the Dendrogram clustering method, each level will represent a possible cluster.
 The height of dendrogram shows the level of similarity between two join clusters.
 The closer to the bottom of the process they are more similar cluster which is finding of the group from dendrogram which is not natural and mostly subjective.

-#K- Nearest neighbors
+# 3.K- Nearest neighbors

 >K- nearest neighbour is the simplest of all machine learning classifiers.
 It differs from other machine learning techniques, in that it doesn’t produce a model.
 It is a simple algorithm which stores all available cases and classifies new instances based on a similarity measure.

 It works very well when there is a distance between examples.
 The learning speed is slow when the training set is large, and the distance calculation is nontrivial.

-#4.Principal Components Analysis
+# 4.Principal Components Analysis
 >In case you want a higher-dimensional space.
 You need to select a basis for that space and only the 200 most important scores of that basis.
 This base is known as a principal component.
 The subset you select constitute is a new space which is small in size compared to original space.
 It maintains as much of the complexity of data as possible.

-#5.Singular value decomposition
+# 5.Singular value decomposition
 >The singular value decomposition of a matrix is usually referred to as the SVD.
 This is the final and best factorization of a matrix:
 A = UΣV^T